Another version of the fanny pack?

 4. Assemble the large zipper

-Mark the middle of the zipper (on each side) so that you can position it correctly.
-Using the marking, place the right side of the zipper on the right side of part P3 (top of the part).
+Mark the middle of the zipper (on each side) to ensure proper positioning.
+Using the markings, place the right side of the zipper on the right side of piece P3 (top of the piece).

 SMALL MODEL VIEW

-Place the P3 pieces (leather and lining) on the same side, then topstitch 3 mm from the edge.
-For beginners: you can use double-sided tape (to be placed on the reverse side of the leather at the seam) to flatten the pieces before topstitching.
+Place pieces P3 (leather and lining) on the same side, then topstitch 3 mm from the edge.
+For beginners: you can use double-sided tape (to be placed on the wrong side of the leather at the seam) to flatten the pieces before topstitching.

 SMALL MODEL VIEW